wahidcs50/Images-processing-with-OpenCV/README.md

 ![My Image](gg.PNG)

-# Images processing for Edge detection
+# Image processing for Edge detection
+This technique detects and highlights objects of interest in the input image using diferent filters for example Laplacian, Sobel, Cany Filter and prewitt.
+# Before and after examples